Maya DiRado: Personal life

+DiRado earned a Bachelor of Science in Management Science and Engineering from Stanford in 2010.
+She later returned to Stanford to pursue an MBA, which she completed in 2022.
 DiRado married former Stanford swimmer Rob Andrews on September 19, 2015 at First Presbyterian Church in Santa Rosa, California.
 The two met while they were both on the Stanford swim team.
 In August 2021, DiRado announced she and her husband were pregnant and expecting a boy.
 An article on the announcement published by SwimSwam was the 19th most read article out of all articles published on SwimSwam for the 2021 year.
 In January 2022, DiRado announced the birth of her and her husband's son, whom they named Charlie Alan Andrews.
+In April 2024, DiRado announced the birth of her second child Eleanor.

 In March 2017, she joined the management consulting firm McKinsey & Company as a Business Analyst.
 While at McKinsey & Company, DiRado supported strategic health care provider procurement improvements and implemented risk identification programs in the banking industry.
-As of May 2018, she was an Associate at the grantmaking organization King Philanthropies.
-DiRado graduated from Stanford with a Bachelor of Science in Management Science and Engineering.
+As of October 2025, she was part of the Investor Relations team at the global venture capital firm General Catalyst in San Francisco.

+In addition to her parents, DiRado has several other family members who are Stanford alumni, including her maternal grandfather, maternal great-aunt, aunt, sister, brother-in-law, and husband.